-Wooten Field is home for the football and soccer teams.
+Wooten Field at Dennis Griffin Stadium underwent complete renovations that finished in 2017, including new turf, pressbox, and stands, as well permanent lights for the first time in CCH History.
+The stadium is home for the football and soccer teams.
 In the summer of 2003 the grass field was converted to a synthetic turf with field markings for both sports.
 In the spring the field is also used for club lacrosse.
 The field is surrounded by a 400 meter, 6 lane, all-weather track.
-The stadium has seating for approximately 2500.
+The stadium has seating for approximately 2800.

-Tom Berger Field is home to the baseball team.
+Jerry Collins Field at Tom Berger Stadium is home to the baseball team.
 Situated at the highest point on the campus, and surrounded by trees, it is a perfect setting for a high school game.
 The field has irregular dimensions with a wooden home run wall that mimics major league stadiums.
 The field has a fully functional press box, scoreboard, batting cages, fenced in bullpens, and seating for 500 fans.

 The Yung Family Tennis Complex was added in 2015, with the help of numerous generous supporters.
 These six beautiful courts, fencing and shelter enable CovCath to not only practice in a top facility, but to host regional and other tournaments at our home.